Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Kodiak, who I mentioned earlier.
 He’s very young and he’s *impressive.* He isn’t as quick or well-conditioned as I am, at least not yet, but what he has comes much more naturally for him.
 With enough effort I have no doubt he could embarrass me.
 He just needs time."

-"That’s not all a Champion needs, though...what about the rest?"
+"That’s not all a Champion needs, though... what about the rest?"

 Fiin shook his pelt out and chitter-sighed.
 "Trust me, he’s the full package.
 He’s smart. *Very* smart.
 He’s tough too, with a real clever head for tactics, and he’s easily the strongest member of First Fang.
 If he wanted he could shatter me with a pawswipe.
 He’s also sociable, perceptive, folksy in exactly the right ways for a ‘Back, and all the rest.
 He would make an excellent Champion, but…"

 "But?"

-"Well...he’s never made so much as a grumble of discontent about his current position, which is the only thing that gives me any pause.
+"Well... he’s never made so much as a grumble of discontent about his current position, which is the only thing that gives me any pause.
 Being Champion requires strong ambition.
 Given his youth I’d normally expect more aggression, *yijao?* I mean, he’s got *plenty* o’ that, but…"

 "He’s highly effective at training and on-mission, but he’s personally mellow."